apache/couchdb-documentation/src/contributing.rst

 `share/doc/src` we find the file `json-structure.rst`.
 That looks promising.
-`.rst` stands for ReStructured Text (see http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html for a markup reference), which is an ascii format for writing documents, documentation in this case.
+`.rst` stands for ReStructured Text (see http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html for a markup reference), which is an ASCII format for writing documents, documentation in this case.
 Let's have a look and open it.

-We see ascii tables with some additional formatting, all looking like the final HTML.
+We see ASCII tables with some additional formatting, all looking like the final HTML.
 So far so easy.
 For now, let's just add to the bottom of this.
 We can worry about organising this better later.